-Model 8.19 Eight-wheeler lorry from the 1954 set 7 and 8 instruction manual.
+Model 8.19 Eight-wheeler lorry is from the 1954 set 7/8 instruction manual.
 The model is a fairly good representation of the Foden S18 Flat bed Lorry of 1950.
-Eight wheel rigid trucks were the most common type of large haulage vehicle on British Roads in the 1950s often pulling a draw bar trailer.
+Eight wheel rigid trucks were the most common type of large haulage vehicles on British Roads in the 1950s often pulling a draw bar trailer.
 The Foden was one of the best with its powerful Gardner diesel engine.

 The Foden Eight-Wheeler was also the prototype of a popular